-Prerequisite: A passing score of 230+ on the reading portion of the THEA test or qualify for the "B or Better" option or THEA exemption via SAT or ACT scores.
+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT.
+ACT. or TAKS scores.

-HIST1302UNITED STATES HISTORY IICRT HRS:03LEC HRS:03LAB HRS:00
+♦HIST 1302 UNITED STATES HISTORY II CRT HRS:03 LEC HRS:03 LAB HRS:00

 This is a survey of the political, social, economic, military, cultural and intellectual history of the United States from reconstruction to the present.

-Prerequisite: A passing score of 230+ on the reading portion of the THEA test or qualify for the "B or Better" option or THEA exemption via SAT or ACT scores.
+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT, ACT, or TAKS scores.

-+HIST 2311WESTERN CIVILIZATION ICRT HRS:03LEC HRS:03LAB HRS:00
+♦HIST 2311 WESTERN CIVILIZATION I CRT HRS:03 LEC HRS:03 LAB HRS:00

 This course provides a survey of the major political, economic, cultural and intellectual history of Europe through the Reformation.
 Emphasis will be placed on the contributions of Ancient Mesopotamia, Egypt, Greece and Rome to the Western world, the fall of Rome, the Byzantine Empire, the Middle Ages and the Renaissance.
 Students will be expected to show an understanding of the knowledge presented in the course, as well as proficiency in thinking critically about historical issues.

-Prerequisite: A passing score of 230+ on the reading portion of the THEA test or THEA exemption via SAT, or ACT scores.
+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT, ACT, or TAKS scores.

-+HIST 2312WESTERN CIVILIZATION IICRT HRS:03LEC HRS:03LAB HRS:00
+♦HIST 2312 WESTERN CIVILIZATION II CRT HRS:03 LEC HRS:03 LAB HRS:00

 This course is the continuation of Western Civilization I to the present.
 This will include momentous economic, political, social and intellectual issues and events such as the Renaissance and Reformation, European expansion, the Enlightenment, the age of democratic revolutions, the height of Western Civilization prior to World War I, and the gradual decline of western hegemony in the world in the 20th century.
 Students will be expected to show an understanding of the knowledge presented in the course, as well as proficiency in thinking critically about historical issues.

-Prerequisite: A passing score of 230+ on the reading portion of the THEA test or THEA exemption via SAT, or ACT scores.
+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT.
+ACT. or TAKS scores.

-HIST2321WORLD CIVILIZATIONS ICRT HRS:03LEC HRS:03LAB HRS:00
+♦HIST 2321 WORLD CIVILIZATIONS I CRT HRS:03 LEC HRS:03 LAB HRS:00

 This course is a survey of ancient and medieval history with emphasis on Asian, African, American and European cultures.
-Prerequisite: HIST 1301 and HIST 1302.